oem/bitcoin-prediction/README.md

 Included are a notebook with some background information and some slightly more polished code, that is pretty much ready to be used in less gimmicky environments than a notebook.

+## data source

+The bitcoin closing prices have been kindly provided by coindesk.com.

 ## Setup

 ### Install all the requirements